shubham526/ikat-annotation-interface/README.md

 ```
 4. Create the database:
 ```
-python create_db.py
+python create_db.py --data PATH_TO_DATA
 ```
-> **Note.** The script will attempt to read the data from a file called `data.json` in the same directory as this script.
-It will create a database called `ikat-database.db`, also in the same directory as this script.
+> **Note.** The script will attempt to read the data from a file specified with the `--data` path.
+See below how to create this file.
+It will create a database called `ikat-database.db`, in the same directory as this script.
 The app will expect the database to be present at this location.
 5. Set the flask environment variable:
 ```
 export FLASK_SECRET_KEY='your_secret_key_here'